 \subsection{Open Access and IPFS}

-At the center of Quantinar is the Open Access to its content.
-Nevertheless, it is not enough to guarantee the Open Access of content if it is controlled by a centralised institution such as an online academic Journal.
+At the center of Quantinar is Open Access to its content.
+Nevertheless, it is not enough to guarantee Open Access to content if it is controlled by a centralized institution such as an online academic journal.
 Indeed, the access can be revoked at any time, or even worse, ransomware attacks could take place which would render all of the data on the servers useless.

-The InterPlatenary File System (IPFS) is a peer-to-peer protocol that distributes data storage in its network in a decentralised manner, firstly described in "IPFS - Content Addressed, Versioned, P2P File System" as \textit{an ambitious vision of new decentralized Internet infrastructure, upon which many different kinds of applications can be built} \cite{benet:2014}.
-It builds on top of common ideas collected from pieces of software like BitTorrent or Git, to create a protocol that manages Merkle DAG's containing file data over a network.
+The InterPlatenary File System (IPFS) is a peer-to-peer protocol that distributes data storage in its network in a decentralized manner, firstly described in "IPFS - Content Addressed, Versioned, P2P File System" as \textit{an ambitious vision of new decentralized Internet infrastructure, upon which many different kinds of applications can be built} \citep{benet:2014}.
+It builds on top of common ideas collected from pieces of software like BitTorrent or Git, to create a protocol that manages Merkle DAGs containing file data over a network.

-There have been multiple attempts at building an IPFS-based storage solution that is ready for solving real-world challenges like decentralizing medical data, as described by \cite{kumar:2021}, and even more attempts of building IPFS networks for academic usage, like the share of databases used for research \cite{meng:2021}, some of which tackled issues like availability, immutability, transparency and security \cite{kumar:2021}, and even open access to academic research \cite{kumar:2020}.
+There have been multiple attempts at building an IPFS-based storage solution that is ready for solving real-world challenges like decentralizing medical data, as described by \citep{kumar:2021}, and even more attempts of building IPFS networks for academic usages, like the share of databases used for research \citep{meng:2021}, some of which tackled issues like availability, immutability, transparency, and security \citep{kumar:2021}, and even open access to academic research \citep{kumar:2020}.

-Decentralisation makes it difficult to restrict the network's data access.
+Decentralization makes it difficult to restrict the network's data access.
 On top of this, thanks to content addressing, files stored using IPFS are automatically versioned (https://ipfs.io/).
-Thus, by using a decentralised storage system such as IPFS, one cannot revoke the access to the authors publications or delete an open peer-review article, as Quantinar's content is shared across an IPFS network.
-Finally, at times of writing, Filecoin costs are extremely low compared to standard centralized cloud based solutions (<1\$/month/TB and 23\$ for Filecoin and AWS respectively, source \href{https://largedata.filecoin.io/}{Filecoin} and \href{https://aws.amazon.com/s3/pricing}{AWS}).
-Quantinar's network and reputation system is then truly resilient.
+Thus, by using a decentralized storage system such as IPFS, one cannot revoke access to the authors' publications or delete an open peer-review article, as Quantinar's content is shared across an IPFS network.
+Finally, at times of writing, Filecoin costs are extremely low compared to standard centralized cloud-based solutions (<1\$/month/TB and 23\$ for Filecoin and AWS respectively, source \href{https://largedata.filecoin.io/}{Filecoin} and \href{https://aws.amazon.com/s3/pricing}{AWS}).
+Quantinar's network and reward system is then truly resilient.